 CLAUSON, Gerard Leslie Makins.
-28.4.1891 — 1.5.1974 (or 1973?).
+Valletta, Malta 28.4.1891 — Chelsea, London 1.5.1974 (or 1973?).
 Sir.
 British Linguist and Central Asian (especially Turkish) scholar, but began with Pāli studies.
-Son of major Sir John Eugene Cl.
+Son of major Sir John Eugene Cl. and Mary Elizabeth Makins.
 Educated at Eton, studies at Corpus Christi College, Oxford (classical and Oriental languages, i.al.
 Sanskrit and Arabic).
 In WW I fought at Galliopi, but mainly served in signals intelligence opening enemy’s codes.
 From 1919 employed in colonial civil service.
 From 1940 Assistant Under-Secretary of State in Colonial Office.
 In 1951 retired.
-Married with Emily Mary Husey, two sons (one died), one daughter.
-An obitury by Bosworth et al (Bull. of Br.
+Married 1918 Emily Mary Husey, two sons (one died), one daughter.
+An obituary by Bosworth et al. (Bull. of Br.
 Soc. for Middle Eastern Studies 1, 1974, 39-43) claims he died 1.5.1973.

 Clauson was interested in linguistics and archaeology already as a schoolboy, kept his interest during his career, and devoted to research in retirement.
 His early works (the first written as a schoolboy) were on Indology, in the 1950s and later he mostly concentrated on Turcology.
 He knew many languages, and was interested in finding out ghost words.
 He was one of the first to criticize the Altaic theory.
 His main work is the etymological dictionary of Old Turcic, materials for a larger comparative dictionary are kept in the library of the R.A.S.
 Also interested in Tangut (Xixia).

 Publications: Edited: “A new Kammavācā”, JPTS 1906-07, 1-7; “Catalogue of the Stein Collection of Sanskrit Manuscripts from Kashmir”, JRAS 1912, 587–627.